duckduckgo/duckduckgo-privacy-extension/README.md

 - Move to the release directory: `cd build/firefox/release`
 - Use `web-ext` to package, sign, and upload to the Firefox Addon store
 - `web-ext sign --api-key=$JWT_ISSUER --api-secret=$JWT_SECRET`

+### Safari
+- Update the version numbers in `browsers/duckduckgo.safariextension/Info.plist`.
+You need to update both `CFBundleVersion` and `CFBundleShortVersionString`.
+- Build a release version.
+Follow the same build steps from the build section above.
+Use `npm run dev-safari`.
+- Test locally
+- Before building a package with Safari extension builder you need to clear your company stats and localStorage otherwise your data will be packaged in the release version.
+In the extension console run `localStorage.clear()` and `Companies.resetData()`.
+- Build a package through the extension builder.